IDCubed/oms-docs/sources/tutorials/tab_tutorial.rst

-The second endpoint under the ``location`` endpoint is the ``list_endpoint``, which lists all the resources, along with some useful metadata:
+The second endpoint under the ``location`` endpoint is the ``list_endpoint``, which lists all the resources along with some useful metadata:

 * ``total_count``: the total number of objects in this query
 * ``limit``: the maximum number of items returned in a single HTTP response